-Slopes and their soils can produce severe problems for development itself.
+Slopes and their soils can produce severe problems for development itself, particularly for structure stability as well as for emergency service access.
 Engineering technology is available to develop safely on slopes of up to 50%.
 However, such engineering and mitigation of hazardous conditions can be very costly.
 Septic system runoff may be difficult to control, erosion tendencies may increase and slope failure is possible.
 Provision of water services and other utilities is difficult and costly on steep slopes.
-Extensive grading, cutting, and filling are common in steep hillside development which causes further erosion problems and destruction of the natural beauty of hillsides and view.
+Extensive grading, cutting, and filling are common in steep hillside development which causes further erosion problems and destruction of the natural beauty of hillsides and viewsheds.